cysouw/diathesis/text/c02_case.md

 Diathesis typically involves variation in the marking of case as governed by the verb, possibly including alternations between case marked arguments and adpositional phrases.
 The notion of 'flagging' was (re)introduced in Haspelmath [-@haspelmath2005d: 2] as a cover term to capture the intuition that case marking and adpositional marking express very similar functions in linguistic marking.
 The first two data chapters in this book discuss exactly those kind of marking, viz. case and adpositional marking as governed by a verb.
 This chapter discusses diatheses involving case-marked constituents, and the next chapter focusses on governed prepositional constituents.

 Pure case-marking diatheses are characterised by one and the same verb that can be used with different case-marked roles and, crucially, no other overt marking of the different constructions.
-Such alternations include, for example, possessor raising like [@next a,b] or anticausative alternations like [@next c,d].
+Such alternations include, for example, possessor raising like [@next a] or anticausative alternations like [@next b].

 ::: ex
 a.
-Ich schneide seine Haare.
+Ich schneide seine Haare. \
-b.
    Ich schneide ihm die Haare.
-c.
-Ich verbrenne den Tisch.
+b.
+Ich verbrenne den Tisch. \
-d.
    Der Tisch verbrennt.
 :::

 The crucial (and somewhat problematic) aspect of such alternations is that there is no formal indication of the presence of a diathesis except for the marking of the arguments themselves.
 The prototypical diathesis (as defined [@sec:intro-basic-definition]) includes some overt linguistic marking that indicates that a diathesis has taken place (i.e. some affix, particle, light verb, or other morphosyntactic means).
 And indeed, all diatheses that will be discussed in subsequent chapters will be of that kind.
 In contrast, the diatheses discussed in this chapter and the next chapter are 'covert' alternations, or 'zero marked' alternations, in that there is no other indication of a diathesis, except for the marking of the arguments themselves [@zuniga2019 introduce the term 'covert' diathesis for this].
 The problem with such covert diatheses is that there is no overt directionality in the alternation -- there is no way to distinguish between a base form and a derived form.
 Both alternants have an equal status as far as the morphosyntax is concerned.
+I have attempted to infer a direction based on parallels to other diatheses.

 The unmarked nature of covert diatheses implies that there is some slight redundancy and fuzziness in presentation.
 This redundancy arises because, for example, when a verb occurs in four different constructions, then there are logically six different alternations (viz.
 1-2, 1-3, 1-4, 2-3, 2-4, 3-4).
 I have nonetheless decided to approach the descriptive organisation in this chapter from the perspective of such pairwise alternations, because (i) it highlights the possible connections attested between construction, and (ii) very many verbs appear only to occur in just one or two alternations anyway (with only a smaller subset of verbs appearing across many different constructions).